Saint Lucian chocolate lauded at prestigious Academy of Chocolate global conference in London

 About Angus Thirlwell

 Growing up in the West Indies inspired a lifelong love for these wild islands and decades later led Angus back, to become a cocoa grower on the oldest and most beautiful cocoa estate in Saint Lucia.
 To say that Angus is passionate about cocoa is an understatement.
 As he willingly admits, it’s more of a life-long obsession.
 Together with his business partner, Peter Harris, he founded Hotel Chocolat in 2004, with the aim of creating chocolate that would excite the senses of everyone who tried it.
 Angus religiously eats chocolate every single day and grates cocoa over his breakfast eggs, as well as tasting and approving all the recipes that Hotel Chocolat produces.
-He’s as at home in the chocolate Inventing Room as he is in the boardroom or walking among the cocoa trees on our Saint Lucian plantation.
+He’s as at home in the chocolate Inventing Room as he is in the boardroom or walking among the cocoa trees on our Saint Lucian cacao farm.